The International Investigations Review: Portugal

 i Extraterritorial jurisdiction

 However, Article 5 mentions several cases in which Portuguese criminal law is also applicable, even though the offence is committed abroad.
-They are mostly related with:
+They are mostly related to:

-- certain types of crimes, such as crimes concerning counterfeiting of currency, debt security and sealed values; crimes against national independence and integrity; crimes against the Constitutional State; sexual crimes; kidnaping; slavery; female genital mutilation; forced marriage; human trafficking and crimes against nature; as long as the offender is found in Portugal and cannot be extradited; or with
+- certain types of crimes, such as crimes concerning counterfeiting of currency, debt security and sealed values; crimes against national independence and integrity; crimes against the constitutional state; sexual crimes; kidnapping; slavery; female genital mutilation; forced marriage; human trafficking; and crimes against nature, as long as the offender is found in Portugal and cannot be extradited; or

-As for companies, according to Article 5, number 1, subparagraph g of the Portuguese Criminal Code, Portuguese criminal law is applied when an offence is committed abroad by or against a company that has its registered office in Portugal.
+As for companies, according to Article 5, No. 1, Subparagraph g of the Portuguese Criminal Code, Portuguese criminal law is applied when an offence is committed abroad by or against a company that has its registered office in Portugal.

 In what concerns regulatory offences, the general rule is the same as provided for criminal offences.

 However, there are some exceptions to this general rule provided by specific regulatory regimes.
-For instance, in what concerns the Legal Framework of Credit Institutions and Financial Companies, besides the general rule, Portuguese law is also applicable to offences committed abroad by credit institutions or financial companies having their registered office in Portugal and operating there through branches or by providing services, as well as by individuals who represent those entities or are their shareholders.
-On the other hand, Article 2 of Competition Law establishes that Portuguese law is applied to the prohibited practices and concentration of undertakings which take place in Portuguese territory or whenever these practices have or may have an effect there, provided that international obligations assumed by the Portuguese state are met.
+For instance, in what concerns the Legal Framework of Credit Institutions and Financial Companies, in addition to the general rule, Portuguese law is applicable to offences committed abroad by credit institutions or financial companies having their registered office in Portugal and operating there through branches or by providing services, as well as by individuals who represent those entities or are their shareholders.
+However, Article 2 of the Competition Law establishes that Portuguese law is applied to the prohibited practices and concentration of undertakings that take place in Portuguese territory or whenever these practices have or may have an effect there, provided that international obligations assumed by the Portuguese state are met.

 ii International cooperation